Finding the models

 While doing some research reverse engineering Apple’s NeuralHash model, I came across a treasure trove of other espresso models on Apple devices.
 You can find them by running find /System/Library/ -name "*espresso*".
 After creating espresso2onnx, a python script that I used in the NeuralHash project to convert espresso models to a more usable ONNX format, I tried to see what other models I could convert and analyze.

 In my previous work on NeuralHash, the .espresso.net and .espresso.shape files were plain JSON and could be called with json.load().
 Those older models (NeuralHash, pet classifier, sound classifier, various CoreNLP models) all used this straightforward format.
-But these newer models in CoreSceneUnderstanding.framework use a different format entirely - a proprietary pbze container with LZFSE compression.
-More on that later.
+But these newer models in CoreSceneUnderstanding.framework use a different format entirely - a custom pbze header followed by an LZFSE compressed payload.

 Apple already has a couple of public API’s that use some of these models, looking through their documentation I found VNClassifyImageRequest, VNGenerateImageFeaturePrintRequest and SCSensitivityAnalyzer